-We’ve compiled our picks for the five best luggage brands on a budget.
+With those standards in mind, here are six picks for the best luggage on a budget.

 Beis bags feature clean design details and quality touches you’ll appreciate, like 360-degree wheels and a cushioned pillow handle on the hardside bags, or a padded laptop sleeve that comes with the backpack tote.
 The design aesthetic of the line-up is understated class.
 The hardside bags are available in one of four gorgeous neutrals: beige, black, matcha (a soft, olive green), and sakura (a lovely pink rose).
 Or, for a bolder look, choose the black-and-beige striped design in the everyday tote or backpack tote.
 You can also grab a matching striped wristlet and cosmetic pouch, for the ultimate in coordinated separates.

 Beis price points range from $24 for the woven cosmetic pouch to $198 for the carry-on roller bag.
 If you need multiple pieces, shop the hardside luggage sets — you save 10% on two pieces and 15% on a set of three.
 Shop Beis luggage at Beistravel.com.

 Samsonite has been lugging travelers’ stuff around for at least a century.
 The brand is a little all over the place in terms of price point.
 Some Samsonite hardside bags can set you bag $350 for the carry-on size, while others are in the $150 range.
 Your best option for a budget rolling luggage is the Freeform style, available at Kohl’s.